Want to Achieve any of the below Goals upto 80% faster?Trusted by 3 Crore+ Indians

 Based on Specialty

-Also known as Balanced Advantage Funds, these invest in a mix of stocks and debt instruments, dynamically managed based on market conditions.
+• Asset Allocation Funds: Also termed Balanced Advantage Funds, dynamically invest in stocks and debts based on market trends.

 Based on Risk Appetite

-Low-risk funds invest in high-quality bonds and are suitable for gradual growth with minimal risk, such as liquid funds and ultra-short duration funds.
+• Low-Risk Funds: Invest in quality bonds for steady growth with minimal risk, such as liquid and ultra-short duration funds.

-These funds strike a balance between risk and return, often including hybrid schemes with multiple asset classes.
+• Medium-Risk Funds: Balance risk and return, typically via hybrid schemes spanning multiple asset classes.

 Conclusion